EPIC-guide/epic-guide.github.io/_life/hiking.md

 ## Acknowledgements

 The information on this page was originally compiled by Aditya Pradeep.
-He would like to thank Karen Adam and Simon Schutz for starting his hiking journey with many useful starting hiking tips, as well as Felix, Abdullah, Heather, and Aidan for their valuable comments and edits.
+He would like to thank Karen Adam, Simon Schutz, Maksym Andriushchenko and Nicolas El Maalouly for starting his hiking journey with many useful starting hiking tips, as well as Felix, Abdullah, Heather, and Aidan for their valuable comments and edits.